 Under GDPR, data processors need to maintain an audit trail of all processing activities, but it's the responsibility of the data controller to assure that all of their processors are in compliance.
 Controllers are not relieved of their data protection obligations if a breach occurs in a processors network.

 Transfers of personal data between controllers and processors must be secure, and the data must be protected while it's processed.
 In certain cases, GDPR can also require the data processor to delete personal data that is no longer needed after processing.

 Who has to comply with GDPR?

-The rules of GDPR apply to any organization that collects, stores or processes the personal data of EU residents.
+The rules of GDPR apply to any organization that collects, stores or processes the personal data of EU data subjects.
 It doesn't matter where your company is headquartered.
 Even companies that do not have a physical presence in the EU must comply with GDPR.